1. Who we are

 For users in the European Economic Area, we process data on the following legal bases:

-- Contract performance — processing your account and subscription data to deliver the service you've paid for.
+- Contract performance — creating the anonymous session and processing per-user app records, linked-account data and subscription data needed to deliver requested features.

 5. Firebase and cloud storage

-If you use PulseWave without creating an account, an anonymous Firebase Auth token is created to maintain your session.
-This token is not linked to any personal identifier.
+If you use PulseWave without creating a named account, an anonymous Firebase Auth user ID and token are created to maintain the per-user session.
+The ID is a persistent app identifier, even though it is not initially linked to a name or email.

 6. Third-party processors summary